Kurumbapatti Zoological Park

-The Kurumbapatti Zoological Park is a mini zoo, situated in the foothills of the Shervaroyan Hills, 10 km from Salem, Tamil Nadu, India.
-It was set up in 1981 as a small museum and was later extended to 31.73 Ha.
+The Kurumbapatti Zoological Park is a second largest zoo in Tamil Nadu next to Arignar Anna Zoological Park, situated in the foothills of the Shervaroyan Hills, 10 km from Salem, Tamil Nadu, India.
+It was set up in 1981 as a small museum and was later extended to 69 Ha.
 The zoo houses many species of wildlife, with monkeys as the major attraction, and is in the vicinity of reserve forest, permitting visitors the opportunity to also experience the flora and fauna there.
 The park has a gentle topography, areas of bamboo and woodland and semi-perennial streams.
 Facilities include a children's playground area.
-The park has been recognized as a small category zoo.

 Exhibits

 The park features spotted deer, sambar deer, white peacock, bonnet macaque, grey pelican, little egret, grey heron, turtle, marsh crocodile, star tortoise, plum headed parakeet, rose-ringed parakeet, a 58-year-old elephant Andal, yellow-footed green pigeon (treron phoenicoptera), blackbucks and Bison.
 Four Alexandrine parakeets, 20 rose-ringed parakeets and five Plum-headed parakeets have arrived from the Arignar Anna Zoological Park in Vandalur to be displayed in purpose-built enclosures.
 Separate enclosures exist for the parakeets to permit better viewing for visitors.